finani/ICM42688/README.md

 The ICM42688 pins should be connected as:
    * 3V3: this should be a 3.0V to 3.6V power source.
    * GND: ground.
-   * INT: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
+   * INT1: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
 Connect to interruptable pin on microcontroller.
    * SDA: connect to SDA.
    * SCL: connect to SCL.